🏭 Commodities 🌍 Global

 📝 Asset Snapshot AI-generated

-Most-cited catalysts: Gulf military strikes derailing ceasefire negotiations (1×), Supply chain disruption fears in a key global trade corridor (1×).
-Most-cited risk factors: Quick resolution to conflict through renewed diplomacy (1×), Chinese stimulus measures boosting industrial demand (1×).
+Most-cited catalysts: Gulf military strikes derailing ceasefire negotiations (1×), Supply chain disruption fears in a key global trade corridor (1×), Broad selloff in base metals (1×).
+Most-cited risk factors: Quick resolution to conflict through renewed diplomacy (1×), Chinese stimulus measures boosting industrial demand (1×), Supply constraints in copper mining could support prices (1×).

 Last updated: